eloisebarrow/recurring-queries-api/README.md

 - better highlight rows with user ID typed in
 - add button to copy user id & query id in each row
 - add functionality to sort rows by any column
+- clear form on submit (maybe not API key)
+- refactor logic to set a current host + api key in state to avoid relying on the values from apiForm
 - handle API errors - general handling DONE, wip clearer error messaging (working logic: 403s indicate invalid host/key submission, 400s indicate "that the server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing)")
 - Determine how to display a query that has been cancelled but persists in the recurring queries list (may be able to use https://dashapi.chartbeat.com/query/v2/combined/list/)
 - determine secure way to submit API key